wp-plugins/mywebtonet-performancestats/readme.txt

 Generally speaking, the faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
-This plugin does not test for how many hits a second your provider allows to your website, filesystem performance is not tested either.
-Use it as a performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.
+This plugin does not test for how many hits a second your provider allows to your website, file system performance is not tested either.
+Use it as a performance test to assess how fast a CPU your provider has allocated to your webserver and your MySQL database backend.

 Share with your friends, let's start a competition and see who is the fastests :-)